General Terms & Conditions

 ARTICLE 10: SECURITY MEASURES

-10.1 Throughout the term of this DPA the Processor shall have in place and maintain appropriate technical and organizational measures in such a manner that processing will meet the requirements of the GDPR and ensure the protection of the rights of the Data Subject.
+10.1 Throughout the term of this DPA the Processor shall have in place and maintain appropriate technical and organizational measures in such a manner that processing will meet the requirements of the Data Protection Laws and ensure the protection of the rights of the Data Subject.

 10.2 The Processor shall amongst others have in place technical and organizational measures against unauthorized and unlawful processing and shall on a regular basis evaluate and adjust if required, the appropriateness of the security measures.